iY0Yi/ShaderBoy/README.md

 And I also love Shadertoy.
 I want to write it everytime, everywhere.
 So, I made this one for me.
-If anybody happy with this, it's my plesure.
+If anybody happy with this, it's my pleasure.

 [iY0Yi](https://twitter.com/iY0Yi/)
 </br>